Russ Feingold: Call for a vote of censure against President Bush

 On March 14, 2006, Feingold introduced a resolution in the Senate to censure President Bush.
 This was a result of allegations of illegal wiretapping under the Foreign Intelligence Surveillance Act of 1978 (FISA), which mandates use of a surveillance court for approval of wiretaps on Americans.
 Feingold made a 25-minute speech on the Senate floor, declaring that Congress must "hold the president accountable for his actions".
-It received support from Senators Tom Harkin of Iowa and Barbara Boxer of California, but most Democratic senators avoided expressing an opinion on it.
-Senators John Kerry of Massachusetts and Patrick Leahy of Vermont expressed support for the bill, but Feingold was able to find only three co-sponsors.
+It received support from Senators Tom Harkin and Barbara Boxer, but most Democratic senators avoided expressing an opinion on it.
+Senators John Kerry and Patrick Leahy expressed support for the bill, but Feingold found only three co-sponsors.

 Feingold again called for Bush's censure in July 2007 for his management of the Iraq war, accusing him of mounting an "assault" against the United States Constitution.